ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 Accessing or modifying an element in an array is extremely fast, making arrays important for many algorithms.

 ::: note
-*Note to Python programmers*: in Python, arrays are called *lists*, and are written like this: `[1,2,3]`.
+*Note to Python programmers*:
+Python doesn't have arrays, instead they have *lists* which are written like this: `[1,2,3]`.
-There is one difference between arrays and Python lists: in most programming languages, any given array has a fixed size.
+There is one important difference between arrays and Python lists: any given array has a fixed size.
 However, Python lists can change in size -- for example, the `append` method adds a new element to the list, increasing its size.
 In this book, we will work with arrays that have a _fixed_ size.
 Python lists are so-called [dynamic arrays](#dynamic-array-based-lists).